-Heritage District-Commercial Only (HD-CO-CZ): A subdistrict intended to host only commercial uses.
-The proximity to Village Hall and narrow properties tend to favor commercial uses, and these uses shall be buffered significantly from existing residential uses.
-The images appearing to the right are for examples and not for regulatory purposes.
-The dimensional standards appearing below are required within the subdistrict.
+(3.)
+Heritage District-Commercial Only (HD-CO-CZ): A subdistrict intended to host only holds the historic churches and site of the new Marvin Village Hall.
+These properties shall be limited to civic uses and similar building vernacular to the churches and Village Hall or other similarly civic vernacular.
+The images appearing above are for examples and not for regulatory purposes.
+The diminsional standards apppearing below are required within the subdistrict.